GravityBoi/3D_RNA_Project/README.md

 - ```RibonanzaNet2```: this contains all the notebooks we used to test the RibonanzaNet2 model (https://www.kaggle.com/models/shujun717/ribonanzanet2)
 - ```Ensembles```: this contains all our code used for our experiments with different model ensemble strategies
 - ```Meta-learner```: this contains all our code used for our experiments with the meta learner
-- ```Data``: this contains our custom datasets that we created following the unforeseen permanent closing of submissions from the Kaggle competition (followin the May 29 deadline), as well as some of our experimental results on these custom datasets
+- ```Custom_datasets``: this contains our custom datasets that we created following the unforeseen permanent closing of submissions from the Kaggle competition (followin the May 29 deadline)

 ## Pre-requisites